Interallied Confederation

 1-day symposium on Reserve issues with speakers at the highest political, military, and academic levels.
 The speakers address issues such as mobilization and Reserve readiness, demobilization and repatriation of Reservists to their home countries and civilian jobs and appropriate utilization of civilian specialists for peace support operations.

-CIOR Seminar
+CIOR Winter Seminar

 3-day academic conference that serves as a platform for current geopolitical issues with a specific emphasis on the relevance of Reservists.